cyberaz0r/badmoodle/README.md

 Also, if you want to report a bug, feel free to open an issue or contact me via mail at cyberaz0r@protonmail.com

+## To do
+Currently these are the features that are planned to be implemented in badmoodle:
+- [ ] Event logging
+- [ ] More granular version check
+- [ ] Multithreading mode (for instance for plugin/themes enumeration)
+- [ ] Getting vulnerabilities from snyk.io
+- [ ] Packaging (Makefile, PKGBUILD)
+- [ ] Releases for debian-based and arch-based distribution (.deb and .tar.xz packages)

 ## Credits
 badmoodle is coded by Michele 'cyberaz0r' Di Bonaventura.